 Transcripts

-Please upload an unofficial copy of your transcripts to the Graduate College application.
-Upon admission, the Graduate College will require official transcripts from all universities attended.
+Please upload an official copy of your transcripts to the Graduate College application.
+If you don’t yet have your official transcripts you can admit your unofficial copies, but upon admission, the Graduate College will require official transcripts from all universities attended.

 Standardized Tests